How Are Sales Forecasts Developed for an Established Business: A Full Breakdown (2026)

 Best for: Teams where field-level accuracy matters — particularly mid-market and enterprise sales organizations.

-Each rep submits a call on their pipeline — which deals they expect to close and when.
-Managers roll these up, apply adjustments based on historical rep accuracy, and produce a team forecast.
-Leadership applies further adjustments for market conditions.
+Each rep calls their deals — what closes and when.
+Managers roll these up, adjust for historical rep accuracy, and produce a team number.
+Leadership adjusts further for market conditions.

-Bottom-up forecasting is more field-informed than top-down targets.
-It is the method most commonly used for building a robust sales forecast in established B2B organizations.
+More field-informed than top-down targets.
+Most commonly used for building a robust sales forecast in established B2B organizations.

 Step 4: Adjust for Known Variables

-A run rate or weighted pipeline number is your base.
-Known variables are adjustments you apply on top of that base to account for changes since your historical data was collected.
+Run rate or weighted pipeline gives you the base.
+Variables are adjustments on top of that base — changes since your historical data was collected.

 The most common adjustments for established businesses: